jgarverick/breezePagedGrid/README.md

 ```javascript
   vm.dataManager.query = vm.dataManager.query.where("Id", "==", vm.Id());
 ```
 The controller file in the widget will handle wiring up the `inlineCount` and associations to the skip and take properties on the Pager.
+It's important to note that I am using an init function on the viewmodel to help determine whether or not the columns array needs to be cleaned out.
+With caching and what-not, I was running into issues with the grid populating the columns multiple times when navigating to a different page, then using the Back button on the browser to nav back to the grid.